-Another major emphasis of the Transportation Agency is to bring more passenger rail service to Monterey County, so that residents can travel to jobs, health services and entertainment.
+As the state-designated rail agency for Monterey County, another major emphasis for TAMC is to bring more passenger rail service to Monterey County, so that residents can travel to jobs, health services, shopping, and entertainment conveniently, safely, and cheaply, while avoiding traffic jams.
 The rail program includes local commuter service options as well as greater regional access.
 Trains will also be a popular choice for visitors to Monterey County, helping to ease traffic during the busiest summer months.
-The result of this effort will remove vehicle trips from Highways 1, 101 and 156.
+The result of this effort will remove vehicle trips from Highways 1, 101, and 156.